l33tdawg/phantomrecon/README.md

 ## License

-MIT License (Please add the actual license text to the LICENSE file)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Prerequisites